perfana/perfana-docs/docs/analysing/analysing.md

 * **Select dashboard**: [Optional, based on from where dialog has been triggered] Select dashboard to comment on
 * **Select panel**: [Optional, based on from where dialog has been triggered] Select panel to comment on. when selected the panel will be shown in the dialog

-## Key metrics
+## Service Level Indicators

-In this tab all configured key metrics graphs can be inspected in one overview.
-See [Key metrics configuration](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#key-metrics)
+In this tab all configured Service Level Indicators graphs can be inspected in one overview.
+See [Service Level Indicators configuration](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#key-metrics)

 ## Dashboards